insomnolence/esp32-pixel-node/README.md

 #### Configure LED Count
 Set "Number of LEDs" based on your strip and power supply:

+The WS2812B chip run at about 60mA per chip at full brightness

 Power Considerations:
-- USB Power (5V, 500mA): Max ~25 LEDs at full brightness
+- USB Power (5V, 500mA): Max ~7 LEDs at full brightness
-- USB Power (5V, 1A): Max ~50 LEDs at full brightness
+- USB Power (5V, 1A): Max ~14 LEDs at full brightness
-- External 5V Power: Scale according to supply (60mA per LED at full white)
+- External 5V Power: Current PS does not support running the board
+- Official board (5V, 2A): ~28 LEDs at full power

 NOTE: Brightness Levels for Power Safety